Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Evaluation Results

 Table~\ref{tab:overall} reports average probability bounds on both datasets.
-For reference, we also include the highest structure probabilities achieved by RNA design methods such as SAMFEO~\cite{zhou+:2023samfeo} and SamplingDesign~\cite{huang2025samplingdesign}.
+For reference, we also include the highest $p(\ystar|\vecx)$ achieved by \finaledit{the state-of-the-art RNA design methods, taking the better of SAMFEO~\cite{zhou+:2023samfeo} and SamplingDesign~\cite{tang+:2026} for each puzzle.}

-{LinearDecomposition} consistently yields the tightest bounds, improving over CountingDesign+ by 0.075 on ArchiveII and 0.135 on Eterna100.
-This improvement is expected, as {LinearDecomposition} is theoretically guaranteed to produce bounds no worse than CountingDesign.
+{\finaledit{LinearDecompose}} consistently yields the tightest bounds, improving over CountingDesign+ by 0.075 on ArchiveII and 0.135 on Eterna100.
+This improvement is expected, as {\finaledit{LinearDecompose}} is theoretically guaranteed to produce bounds no worse than CountingDesign+.

 We also observe a clear correlation between probability bounds and empirical designability.
 ArchiveII structures are generally more designable: the average bound (0.800) is close to the achieved probability (0.766).
-In contrast, Eterna100 structures are less designable, with a larger gap between the achieved probability (0.599) and the bound (0.741).
+In contrast, Eterna100 structures are less designable, with a larger gap between the achieved probability (0.599) and the bound (0.741). \finaledit{This difference is statistically significant (Mann-Whitney U\,=\,72{,}687, $p = 6.95 \times 10^{-6}$, $r = 0.27$).}